Trump Steaks

-Trump Steaks is a discontinued brand of steak and other meats that was owned by Donald Trump.
-The brand was launched in 2007 and was exclusively sold through The Sharper Image and QVC.
-Trump Steaks failed to sell well through The Sharper Image, which discontinued sales of the product line after two months.
+Trump Steaks was a brand of steak and other meats that was licensed by Donald Trump.
+The brand was launched in May 2007 and was exclusively sold through The Sharper Image and QVC.
+Due to poor sales and a failure to live up to sales and product expectations, The Sharper Image discontinued the Trump Steaks product line in July 2007, just two months after its launch.

 History

 Donald Trump registered "Trump Steaks" as a U.S. trademark in August 2006.
 Trump Steaks were launched on May 8, 2007, exclusively through The Sharper Image's catalog, stores, and website as part of a three-month trial period.
 Later that month, Trump and some contestants from his reality television series The Apprentice attended an event at a Rockefeller Plaza Sharper Image store to promote the steaks.

 The meat was supplied by Buckhead Beef, an Atlanta-based company and subsidiary of Sysco.
 Buckhead Beef also supplied meat to many of Trump's hotel-casino properties.
 Burgers and sausages were also sold under the Trump Steaks name.
-The steaks were USDA Angus certified and came in four packages with prices ranging from $199 (with two bone-in rib-eyes, two filet mignons and 12 burgers), $349, $499, and $999, with the tagline of "The World's Greatest Steaks."
+The steaks were USDA Angus certified and came in four packages with prices ranging from $199 (with two bone-in rib-eyes, two filet mignons and 12 burgers), $349, $499, and $999, with the tagline of "The World's Greatest Steaks".
 A Trump Steak Gift Card was also sold at a cost of $1,037.
 Trump Steaks was featured in a May 2007 Saturday Night Live episode that mocked the brand.

-Trump was featured on the June 2007 issue of the Sharper Image magazine to promote Trump Steaks.
+Trump was featured on the cover of the June 2007 Sharper Image catalogue to promote Trump Steaks.
 On June 5, 2007, Trump Steaks debuted on the QVC home shopping television channel, with Trump making an appearance on the network.
 Trump Steaks (16) 6oz Certified Angus Beef Steakburgers were sold by QVC.

 Trump Steaks were sold at The Sharper Image for two months before being discontinued.
 According to Sharper Image CEO Jerry W. Levin, "The net of all that was we literally sold almost no steaks, if we sold $50,000 of steaks grand total, I'd be surprised."
 Advertisements featuring Trump's photo attracted customers to buy other products at the store.
 Trump Steaks were discontinued at QVC around the same time as the Sharper Image discontinuation.
 The Trump Steaks trademark was canceled in December 2014 according to a trademark search through the United States Patent and Trademark Office.